Luftwaffe radio equipment of World War II: Radio beam navigation systems

 Knickebein: Development started on this system in 1934 based on work done by Lorenz.
 The initial work was to develop their ILS system but further work investigated how far a beam of this frequency could be used to guide an aircraft.
-It was found that by using a combination of a large antenna, a powerful transmitter and maximum elevation of the antenna that ranger far in excess of those expected could be achieved. (probably being caused by ducting, a little understood propagation mode at the time).
+It was found that by using a combination of a large antenna, a powerful transmitter and maximum elevation of the antenna that ranges far in excess of those expected could be achieved. (probably being caused by ducting, a little understood propagation mode at the time).
 With an antenna at 1000m above sea level and an aircraft flying at 3000m ranges of 400 km could be achieved.
 Aircraft equipment was the EBL3 receiver.
 Frequency range 30 - 34 MHz.

 X-Gerät: The Knickebein system was even for its time very crude.
 As soon as it had proved itself development of an improved system called X-Gerät was started.
 This used higher frequencies 66-70 MHz to improve resolution and reduce the size of the antenna group.
 This allowed the system to be mobile (by standards of 1940s not today's standards for mobile).
 Additionally it used 4 beams rather than two, included was a system called the X-clock.
 This allowed much better accuracy, crews often achieved 300 x 300 meter target boxes.

 Y-Gerät: This system was developed to allow one beam rather than the 2 or 4 of the other systems.
 The airborne component was the FuG 28, which was an FuG 17E with additional transponder systems.
 Essentially the system transmitted on one beam that indicated left/right on a pilot display and a range indication by using the FuG 28 transponder.
 System transmitted at the FuG 17 range of 42.1 to 47.7 MHz.

 Y-Control for fighters: Developed from mid 1943 to guide fighters to intercept bomber streams.
 Radio equipment was a modified FuG 16 equipment.